Carol Moeller found her calling more than 20 years ago when she was involved in a civic club in Spartanburg.

 Carol saw the need for direct assistance to families.
 Maybe that’s to help with a modest vacation, or to cover added food and hotel expenses; one woman received a used car to travel back and forth to school and work – anything to help provide relief.

-“If we have the funds, they go directly to families,” Carol says.
+“When we receive a donation, the proceeds go to the families,” Carol says.

 Carol and her charity have helped many families in the Upstate over the years.
 Often, these families have become lifelong friends.

 If you are able, please: Give money.
 Give time.
 Give resources.